 If you will be receiving payment (as in the case of University employment, including assistantships) for any type of work in the U.S., you must obtain a valid Social Security Number from the U.S. Social Security Administration.
-There are two local offices near campus where you can apply.
+There are two local Social Security Offices (SSO) near campus where you can apply.
 You will receive further information about this process at International Orientation.

 The International Student & Scholar Center (ISSC) recommends that you wait a few days after your arrival in the United States before you apply for a Social Security Number.
 This will give enough time for the information collected by Customs and Border Patrol when you entered the country to reach the Social Security Office computer system.

 Please review the links to the right for additional information and forms.

 NOTE: Social Security Numbers DO NOT authorize off-campus employment.

 Follow these steps to submit an application for a Social Security Number:

 - F-1 and J-1 students must be registered for a full-credit course load; the ISSC must have reported your registration to SEVIS BEFORE you go to the SSO.